-We have put together the best Sahara Desert tours offered by top tour operators like TourRadar, Viator and G Adventures.
+We have put together the best Sahara Desert tours offered by top tour operators.
 These are top Morocco tours ran by locals with experience and knowledge of Morocco.
 If you want to capture and experience Morocco below are the tours you must go on.

 More on Morocco:

 - 8 Best Morocco Cities for Your Itinerary